ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 - `info`: An `opaque<1..2^16-1>` type corresponding to data that is linked to the redemption.
 See {{client-info}} for advice on how to construct this.
+- `sMetadata`: A optional server metadata.
+- `cMetadata`: A optional client metadata.

 Outputs: